-Schedules, contact Information, and vessel characteristics
+Schedules, contact Information, and vessel characteristics DELETED

 [Templates to be developed.]

 Special Pick Report formats

 Some Product Specifications may require or suggest specific layout and contents for Pick Reports (examples are shown in Figure C-8).
 Since there is at present no generic format for defining such custom Pick Reports, manufacturers will need to develop their own solutions.